 Advantages of 10mm

 10mm is best known for its ability to offer high velocity and stopping power due to its size.
 This is seen as an advantage if you are looking for something small to carry during camping/ hunting trips or a hike into the woods and encounter a violent animal such as a wild hog, mountain lion, wolf or other large creature.

 Some firearm enthusiasts may also enjoy the 10mm because of its recoil.

 Unlike 9mm, the recoil on this round is very large but it shouldn't be a problem for shooters with plenty of experience.
 With more recoil comes more power, meaning it is very likely that this round would exit the threat and travel far at dangerous speeds which isn't ideal for self defense.

 Another known disadvantage is that this is a larger pistol which is a bit of a problem for those with smaller hands and there aren't as many pistol options to choose from.
-The market for pistols with this caliber is very niche.10 mm has a very limited clip capacity and the rounds are not as cost effective or readily available.
+The market for pistols with this caliber is very niche.
+Handguns that shoot 10 mm ammo will typically have a very limited clip capacity and the rounds are not as cost effective or readily available.

 Lastly, there's plenty of 10mm out on counters for sale, however most are not the real deal.
 Most 10mm ammo is actually loaded to .40 S&W power, which defeats the purpose of your 10mm.
 Although there are a few companies such as Hornady, that produce full-power 10mm Auto.

 Bullet Type: FMJ

 See a more in-depth 10mm auto ballistics chart here.